labra/ShExcala/README.md

 # ShExcala - Shape Expressions in Scala

-This repository contains an RDF Shape Expressions validator implemented in Scala.
+This repository contained a Shape Expressions validator implemented in Scala.
+Notice that we have started a new project called [Shaclex](http://github.io/labra/shaclex) which is based on a more purely functional approach using Monads and also contains an implementation of SHACL.

+We are not planning to continue maintaining this code.

 [![Build Status](https://travis-ci.org/labra/ShExcala.svg?branch=master)](https://travis-ci.org/labra/ShExcala)
 [![Stories in Ready](https://badge.waffle.io/labra/ShExcala.png?label=ready&title=Ready)](https://waffle.io/labra/ShExcala)